At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 Configure in-app event postbacks

 Permit the agency to setup in-app event postbacks mapping to itself on the integration tab.
+Add at least one event.

 - Events Sharing Permissions: